Data Minimization and Avoiding the Over-Retention of Personal Information

 Reasonable Retention

 Counsel should approach decisions involving data retention and disposition sensibly.
 The yardstick by which a regulator measures an organization's conduct is reasonableness.
-It considers what a typical organization acting with regular prudence would have done under similar circumstances.
+It considers what a typical organization acting with regular prudence does under similar circumstances.
 A regulator does not expect or require perfection because it is impossible.
 An organization's proposed initiatives to dispose of large volumes of ROT may otherwise be paralyzed due to concerns it may contain documents relevant to a future legal or regulatory proceedings.

 Reasonable retention is not an all-or-nothing proposition.
 The fact that it is neither practical nor possible for an organization to identify and purge all ROT does not mean that it cannot make significant gains using tactical initiatives targeting particular data stores.
 For example, an organization can achieve significant reductions in hard and soft costs simply by: